trip41/modify-results/README.md

 Apply user-defined transform functions.

 #####Arguments
   - fn (Function): The user-defined transform function being applied.
-The *data* object will be passed to this function.
+The *results* object will be passed to this function.

 #####Returns
   - The *this* binding of the KimFilter object being applied.